dd9jn/rfc4880bis/crypto-refresh.md

 ## Symmetric-Key Encrypted Session Key Packets (Tag 3) {#skesk}

 The Symmetric-Key Encrypted Session Key (SKESK) packet holds the symmetric-key encryption of a session key used to encrypt a message.
-Zero or more Public-Key Encrypted Session Key packets ({{pkesk}}) and/or Symmetric-Key Encrypted Session Key packets may precede a an encryption container (that is, a Symmetrically Encrypted Integrity Protected Data packet or --- for historic data --- a Symmetrically Encrypted Data packet) that holds an encrypted message.
+Zero or more Public-Key Encrypted Session Key packets ({{pkesk}}) and/or Symmetric-Key Encrypted Session Key packets may precede an encryption container (that is, a Symmetrically Encrypted Integrity Protected Data packet or --- for historic data --- a Symmetrically Encrypted Data packet) that holds an encrypted message.
 The message is encrypted with a session key, and the session key is itself encrypted and stored in the Encrypted Session Key packet(s).

 If the encryption container is preceded by one or more Symmetric-Key Encrypted Session Key packets, each specifies a passphrase that may be used to decrypt the message.